|Research and Publication Ethics|| > For Authors and Reviewers > Research and Publication Ethics

 The paper for secondary publication is intended for a different group of readers; an abbreviated version could be sufficient.
 The secondary version faithfully reflects the data and interpretations of the primary version.
 The footnote on the title page of the secondary version informs readers, peers, and documenting agencies that the paper has been published in whole or in part and states the primary reference.
 A suitable footnote might read: “This article is based on a study first reported in the [title of journal, with full reference].”

 E. Process to Manage Research and Publication Misconduct

-When the Journal faces suspected cases of research and publication misconduct such as redundant (duplicate) publication, plagiarism, fraudulent or fabricated data, changes in authorship, undisclosed conflict of interest, ethical problem with a submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and etc., the resolving process will be followed by flowchart provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts).
-The discussion and decision on the suspected cases are done by Editorial Board.
+When the journal faces suspected cases of research and publication misconduct such as redundant (duplicate) publication, plagiarism, fraudulent or fabricated data, changes in authorship, undisclosed conflict of interest, ethical problem with a submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and etc., the resolving process will be followed by flowchart provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts).
+The discussion and decision on the suspected cases are done by the Editorial Board.

 F. Editorial Responsibilities